CaptainSwag101/LazyShell/readme.txt

 In the World Maps editor World maps, world map palettes, and the locations that appear on world maps can be modified.

+The Audio editor can export, import, clear, and playback the audio samples used by the ROM's SPC engine.
+Importing/exporting features are limited to .wav files, which can be edited in a third party freeware application such as Audacity.

 ______________________________________________________________________